Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-We say that an opinion model \eqref{eq: model-discrete} is \emph{homogeneous} if all entities in a network have the same WTD $T(t)$, which in turn leads to homogeneous $\phi(t)$ and $\theta(t)$; otherwise, we say that the opinion model is \emph{heterogeneous}.
-In a homogeneous opinion model, consider the function $\psi(t)$ with Laplace transform $\hat{\psi}(s)=(1-\hat{T}(s))^{-1}$.
-From a direct computation, we obtain for all $t\ge0$ that
+We say that the opinion models \eqref{eq: model-discrete} are \emph{homogeneous} if all nodes (i.e., entities) of a network have the same WTD $T(t)$, which in turn leads to homogeneous survival functions $\phi(t)$ and $\theta(t)$; otherwise, we say that the opinion models \eqref{eq: model-discrete} are \emph{heterogeneous}.
+For the homogeneous case, we can simplify the memory-dependent opinion models \eqref{eq: model-discrete} and write